What is Adjustable Life Insurance?

 The dis-advantages of adjustable life insurance compared to whole life insurance are:

-- While premiums can be cheaper than a whole life policy, many adjustable life premiums are not guaranteed
+- While premiums can be cheaper than whole life insurance, many adjustable life premiums are not guaranteed

 - Whole life cash value is guaranteed, while adjustable life’s cash value is variable